 Honest take: Is Postmark worth it?

-Postmark's deliverability is exceptional.
-They achieve this by being strict about who they let on the platform - if your use case seems questionable, they'll reject you.
+Postmark's exceptional deliverability comes from being strict about who they let on the platform—if your use case seems questionable, they'll reject you.
 This keeps their IP reputation clean and ensures emails arrive.
+Learn more about email deliverability best practices.

 But strict policies and transactional-only focus aren't for everyone.
 Here's when alternatives make sense: